-As on 31st March, 2021, the Committee comprised of 1 (One) Independent Director, 1 (One) Executive Directors and 1 (One) Non-Executive Director.
+As on 31st March, 2022, the Committee comprised of 1 (One) Independent Director as Chairman, 1 (One) Executive Directors and 1 (One) Non-Executive Director as other members.
 Mr. Siddhartha Shankar Roy (Chairman), Mr. Sushil Kumar Agrawal and Mr. Sunil Kumar Agrawal are members of the Committee.
 Ms. Sailja Gupta, Company Secretary of the Company acts as Secretary to the Committee.
-During, the FY 2020-21, the Committee was reconstituted from time to time, considering the provisions of the Act and Listing Regulations.
+During, the FY 2021-22, the Committee was reconstituted from time to time, considering the provisions of the Act and Listing Regulations.